Our current turnaround time is 24-48 hours!*

-Supplemental Essay Type(s): Community, Why, Additional Info, Personal statement
+Supplemental Essay Type(s): Why, Activity, Additional Info, Personal statement

-All applicants must submit three required short answers responding to prompts in your admissions application.
-Answers are limited to no more than 40 lines, or about 250–300 words, typically the length of one paragraph.
+Answers are limited to no more than 40 lines, or about 250–300 words per prompt, typically the length of one paragraph.

 Why are you interested in the major you indicated as your first-choice major?